zhuzemin/nhentai_display_and_highlight_tag_with_thumbnail/README.md

-# E-Hentai Display and Highlight Tag with Thumbnail
+# nHentai Display and Highlight Tag with Thumbnail

 Compatibility:
 Firefox/Chrome,